keboola/connection-docs/manipulation/transformations/python/index.md

 {: .image-popup}
 ![Screenshot - Package Configuration](/manipulation/transformations/python/packages.png)

-The latest versions of packages are always installed.
+The latest versions of packages are always installed at the time of the release (you can check that [in the repository](https://github.com/keboola/docker-custom-python/releases)).
+In case your code relies on a specific package version, you can override the installed version by calling e.g.:

+{% highlight python %}
+pip.main(['install', '--disable-pip-version-check', '--no-cache-dir', '--force-reinstall', 'pandas == 0.20.0'])
+{% endhighlight %}

 ### CSV format
 Tables from Storage are imported to the Python script from CSV files.
 CSV files can be read by standard Python functions